The 'Dirty Dozen' In Buffalo, New York

-Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Fight to Obtain the Best Result for People Suffering from Illnesses Caused by Toxic Pesticides in Fruits and Vegetables.
+Jed Dietrich, Esq. and His Team of Personal Injury Lawyers at the Dietrich Law Firm P.C.
+Fight to Obtain the Best Result for People Suffering from Illnesses Caused by Toxic Pesticides in Fruits and Vegetables.

 Almost 70 percent of all fresh produce sold in the United States contains residues of hazardous pesticides.
 Although these chemicals are often legal, most have the potential to be harmful in even minuscule quantities.
 Each year, the United States Department of Agriculture (USDA) tests over 43,000 samples of fruits and vegetables.
 Before performing its analysis, the USDA scrubs, washes and peels the produce in the same manner that a consumer would.
 Toxicologists and other scientists at the Environmental Working Group (EWG) compared the levels of pesticide contamination found by the USDA in 47 different fruits and vegetables.
 Based on their comparison, the EWG ranks the tested fruits and vegetables with the highest levels of toxic pesticides in what is known as the “Dirty Dozen”.
 The EWG also lists produce that contains the lowest levels of chemical pesticides, which is referred to as the “Clean Fifteen”.
 Both of these lists provide consumers with a useful shopper’s guide to greatly reduce exposure to potentially harmful pesticides.